Estimating Nonseparable Selection Models: A Functional Contraction Approach: Estimation

-We assume that the selection function $f$ is derived from a standard multinomial choice model with an indirect utility given by where $v_j$ is a known function parametrized by a finite-dimensional parameter $\theta$; $p_{ij}$ denotes the offered price of alternative $j$ for individual $i$; the vector of unobserved error terms $\varepsilon_i=(\varepsilon_{i1}, \cdots, \varepsilon_{iJ})$ is jointly distributed according to a known distribution.
-Note that our framework fully allows that the unobserved error term enters the utility function in a nonseparable way.
-The individual chooses an alternative to maximize utility, and the selection function $f$ is captured by the parameter $\theta$.
-Let $\theta_0$ denote the true parameter.
-For example, one commonly used specification is as follows:
+In particular, we assume that the selection function $f$ is derived from a standard multinomial choice model with an indirect utility given by where $v_j$ is a known function indexed by a finite-dimensional parameter vector $\theta$.
+Here, $p_{ij}$ is the offered price of alternative $j$ for individual $i$, and the vector of unobserved shocks $\varepsilon_i=(\varepsilon_{i1}, \cdots, \varepsilon_{iJ})$ follows a known joint distribution, such as Type 1 extreme value.
+Each individual chooses the alternative that maximizes utility, and the selection function $f$ is captured by the parameter $\theta$.
+Throughout the paper, we use $\theta_0$ to denote the true parameter.